 TCC Hawaii invites faculty, support professionals, librarians, counselors, student affairs professionals, graduate students, administrators, and consultants interested in learning technologies and evolving practices to submit proposals for online presentations.

-The TCC 2022 Online Conference invites proposals for presentations and papers relevant to online teaching and learning with emerging technologies and transforming learning in innovative environments.
+The TCC 2023 Online Conference invites proposals for presentations and papers related to current and innovative technology tools that facilitate learning in today’s educational environments.

-Conference coordinators are interested in the ongoing transformation of online instruction in response to the pandemic, what we have learned, and what innovations will transform learning in the future.
+Conference coordinators are interested in the ongoing transformation of online instruction in response to Covid-19, what we have learned, and what post-pandemic innovations will ensure quality and transform learning in the years ahead.

-The coordinators are also interested in continuing to build our community of colleagues.
-We encourage other engaging formats such as panel presentations, interactive workshops, edtech tool demos, and convening special interest groups or facilitating in-depth discussions about current topics.
+The coordinators are also interested in continuing to build a sense of community among colleagues.
+We encourage other engaging formats such as panel presentations, interactive workshops, technology tool demos, convening special interest groups, or otherwise encouraging in-depth discussions about relevant topics.

-TCC invites proposals for online presentations about learning design and technologies related to a broad range of subjects including, but not limited to:
+Proposals related to learning design and technologies may cover a wide range of subjects including, but not limited to:

 – Augmented, virtual and mixed reality